Skip to main content

 The book is organized into ten parts, each building on the previous:

-- Learning objectives — what you'll be able to do after completing the chapter
+1. Learning objectives - what you will be able to do after completing the chapter

-- Conceptual sections — ideas explained through real-world analogies and diagrams
+2. Conceptual sections - ideas explained through analogies, diagrams, and worked examples

 A Note on Tools